Connect with us

 According to the story, 100 Asian investors are planning to build a Sh65 billion city in Kenya, styled as a Chinese-controlled economic zone, which will host companies from China and serve as the county’s hub for East Africa.

-The project, which will be developed in Athi River, Machakos County – about 30 km from Nairobi, includes construction of at least 20 skyscrapers and infrastructure that could match the glamour of Dubai.
+The project, which will be developed in Athi River, Machakos County – about 30 km from Nairobi, includes the construction of at least 20 skyscrapers and infrastructure that could match the glamour of Dubai.

 The proposed city, whose construction is scheduled to start later this year, is expected to be a premier shopping destination that stocks Chinese and other global products.